teddy-photesri/Capstone/README.md

 impact of physical stressors on your health.
 Also, a journal helps to clarify our goals and helps to solve the problems of the past.

-MUUD is a visual mood tracking journal and diary application, which helps you understand your emotions and trigger.
+i-Tone is a visual mood tracking journal and diary application, which helps you understand your emotions and trigger.

-MUUD provides several options to help the user understand the influence of people, surroundings, environment, time and other factors that impact mood which are called triggers.
+i-Tone provides several options to help the user understand the influence of people, surroundings, environment, time and other factors that impact mood which are called triggers.

 Improve your strength by leading your emotions.

-**Problem Statement** --
+**Problem Statement** -- Journaling is the one effective aid for the PTSD treatment process.
+But it is hard for the patient to focus on writing.

+*“How might we help veterans and service member who are diagnosed with PTSD journal their emotions to understand the problems and trigger in the visual style?”*

 * Solution

 #### 02 - RESEARCH